jordanpenard/arduino-garden/README.md

 -

 ## TODO
-- Add a menu to the webpages
+- Add a button to the config page to reboot the device
-- Graph should have the option to see data for the last day, week, month, year, all
 - Add support for extra sensors (air temperature, air humidity, air pressure, ...)